Configure the CSV directory integration profile attributes

 5. Save your changes.

-Okta only supports non-array attributes (i.e., string, boolean, integer, number).
+• Okta only supports non-array attributes (that is, string, boolean, integer, number).

-Mapping a Unique Identifier from the CSV file is not required.
-If you would prefer that the Unique Identifier be populated on the user profile, access the mappings and configure it there.
+• Mapping a unique identifier from the CSV file isn't required.
+If you would prefer that the unique identifier be populated on the user profile, access the mappings and configure it there.

-If there are additional attributes you want to import from the CSV file, they must be added to your schema.
-If your CSV file has attributes or headers that are not configured within your user profile, Okta ignores them and their associated values for each user.
+• If there are other attributes you want to import from the CSV file, they must be added to your schema.
+If your CSV file has attributes or headers that aren't configured within your user profile, Okta ignores them and their associated values for each user.

-If a CSV column is not included as an attribute in a CSV user profile, the data from that column is ignored.
-For example, if you’ve configured userName, firstName, lastName, email, and employeeId within the Profile Editor, but your CSV includes an additional attribute with the Address header, Okta will not import Address or any values populated for a user with an address.
+• If a CSV column isn't included as an attribute in a CSV user profile, the data from that column is ignored.
+For example, if you've configured userName, firstName, lastName, email, and employeeId within the profile editor, but your CSV includes an additional attribute with the Address header, Okta won't import Address or any values populated for a user with an address.